jakob-bagterp/index-now-submit-sitemap-urls-action/docs/index.md

 This workflow for GitHub Actions will automatically submit your sitemap from GitHub Pages to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo and other search engines.

+!!! note "How to Keep Your API Key Secure"
+    IndexNow requires an API key stored on your website, but how do you keep it secret and secure?

+    For public repositories, you normally can't hide your IndexNow API key and its location – the file is visible in the repository code and the API key is exposed.
+However, with this action, the API key is generated on the fly and cached until the sitemap is successfully submitted and accepted by IndexNow.
+After that, the file will be removed from the repository.

 ## Next Steps
 Ready to try?
 Find more information on [GitHub's Marketplace](https://github.com/marketplace/actions/index-now-submit-sitemap-gh-pages-action).